NewOrbit/adobe-sign-downloader/README.md

 # @neworbit/adobe-sign-downloader

-This package can be used to download `.pdf` files from Adobe Sign for agreements and library documents.
+This package can be used to download files from Adobe Sign for agreements and library documents.

 ## Installation